 Students may be allowed to apply this program to a variety of academic requirements and should confer with their academic advisors to determine if it meets their specific requirements.
 Options Include:

 - School of Public Health: academic credits as PubH 7200-400 (pending approval of final Syllabus)

 - Medical School (3rd or 4th year): International Health Abroad (INMD 7565).
 See the GMER website for more information.

 - School of Dentistry: Professional development points

 - Others may be able to apply the experience to other requirements/electives

 Cost & Scholarships

-Program Fee is TBA and includes instruction, accommodation, meals, transportation during program, ground transportation between Bangalore and Mysore, and CISI insurance.
-(The program fee for last year was $3,950 but is being revised by host.)
+Program Fee is approximately $4,085 and includes instruction, accommodation, meals, transportation during program, ground transportation between Bangalore and Mysore, and CISI insurance.
+(The program fee is being finalized by host.)
 Not included in this fee are Additional Costs listed below.

-For MPH students registering for PubH 7200-400: In addition to tuition for PubH 7200-400 , the remaining Program Fee will be approximately TBA (resident) + Additional Costs Listed Below.
+For MPH students registering for PubH 7200-400: In addition to tuition cost for PubH 7200-400 , the remaining Program Fee will be approximately $1,985 (resident) + Additional Costs Listed Below.
 Other students registering for PubH 7200-400 should contact CGHSR for an estimate.

 Additional Costs Not included in Program Fee